Cookies setting

 Impact of the Error 404 Not Found Nginx

-The 404 Not Found Nginx error can affect a website's reputation and trustworthiness
+The 404 Not Found Nginx error can significantly affect both users and website owners:

 5 Common Causes of the 404 Not Found Error in Nginx